Sign up to the Norman Way’s email newsletter here.

 Why did the Normans come to Ireland?

-In 1169, Diarmuid McMurrough, the ousted ruler of a kingdom in Ireland called Leinster, brought Norman knights here to help him wrestle back his throne from his enemies.
+In 1169, Diarmuid McMurrough, the ousted ruler of a kingdom in Ireland called Leinster, brought Norman knights here to help him wrestle back his kingdom from his enemies.
 These Norman forces first set foot on Irish soil at Bannow Bay here in Wexford.